adam-rms/adam-rms/docs/pages/legal.md

 ### Penetration Testing

 1. We do not encourage or endorse any penetration testing or vulnerability searching of our service.
 If you do find any bugs or security flaws in our systems, please report them to our support team using the address at the top of this document immediately - taking as many precautions as possible.
-Failing to report bugs to us, and publishing them publicly threatens the whole community.
+Failing to report bugs to us, and publishing them publicly, threatens the whole community.

 ### Disclaimer of Warranties & Limitation of Liability